 Today's panoramic tour of charming, friendly Copenhagen features the famed Little Mermaid statue on her watery perch, the Nyhavn canal district, towered and turreted Rosenborg Castle, and the dignified Amalienborg Castle where Denmark’s Queen Margrethe II resides today.
 Part of your tour includes a scenic canal boat ride, and you’ll see how Copenhagen’s residents make use of these historic channels.

 From renowned Noma restaurant to an up-cropping of other Michelin-starred gems, food has become Copenhagen’s main attraction!
 On a visit to a local food market, you’ll see what the locals are cooking up.
 Lunch is on your own here, too, among more than 60 stalls selling everything from tacos to tapas, sushi to salad.

 After, check into your hotel and enjoy the rest of the day at leisure, with dinner on your own in one of this city's numerous celebrated restaurants.

 A leisurely day in Copenhagen on your own

 You have today to uncover the delights of Copenhagen at your leisure.
-Your Concierge can arrange an optional full-day tour of North Zealand’s historic castles, which includes a traditional Danish lunch.
-If you opt to explore on your own, don't miss a stroll down the city’s famed Strøget, one of the longest pedestrian streets in the world, or rent a bicycle and join the many locals who use two wheels to get around.
+Don't miss a stroll down the city’s famed Strøget, one of the longest pedestrian streets in the world, or rent a bicycle and join the many locals who use two wheels to get around.
 Later, celebrate your Baltic journey with your fellow travelers at a Farewell Drink and Dinner.